ruiramos/build-your-own-radar/README.md

 ***Note:*** The CSV file parsing is using D3 library, so consult the D3 documentation for the data format details.

-### Building the radar

-Paste the URL in the input field on the home page.

-That's it!

-***Note:*** The quadrants of the radar, and the order of the rings inside the radar will be drawn in the order they appear in your data.

-Check [this page](https://www.thoughtworks.com/radar/how-to-byor) for step by step guidance.

-### More complex usage

-To create the data representation, you can use the Google Sheet [factory](/src/util/factory.js) or CSV, or you can also insert all your data straight into the code.

-The app uses [Tabletop.js](https://github.com/jsoma/tabletop) to fetch the data from a Google Sheet or [D3.js](https://d3js.org/) if supplied as CSV, so refer to their documentation for more advanced interaction.
-The input data is sanitized by whitelisting HTML tags with [sanitize-html](https://github.com/punkave/sanitize-html).

-The application uses [webpack](https://webpack.github.io/) to package dependencies and minify all .js and .scss files.

 ## Docker Image

 We have released BYOR as a docker image for our users.
 The image is available in our [DockerHub Repo](https://hub.docker.com/r/wwwthoughtworks/build-your-own-radar/).
 To pull and run the image, run the following commands.

 ```